engineyard/ey-docs/pages/site-is-down.md

       * SOLUTION: If your application is using too many resources and causing alerts, you can [[move to a larger instance size|instance-change-size]] or reconfigure your environment to not use so many resources on one instance.

 ---
-Check the deployment log to make sure the most recent deployment log was successful.
+Check the deployment log by clicking **View Log** to make sure the most recent deployment log was successful.

 If none of these have alerted to the problem, then SSH into your instance and check these items: